davetron5000/ruby-style/README.md

 Why? _Excessively long lines can be very difficult to read and understand; a low line length encourages keeping things simple_

+#### Literal arrays or hashes should have a comma after *every* element, includingn the last one

+Why? _This makes it easier to add elements and reorder elements without having to worry about missing commas_

 #### For 'options-hash' calls, align keys across multiple lines, one per line, e.g.

 Why? _This makes it easier to read and modify the options sent to the method_